getian107/rtPRS/README.md

  - LEARNING_RATE (optional): The learning rate parameter, controlling how each incoming sample is weighted when updating SNP effect sizes.
 Default is 1.

  - IMPLICIT_SGD (optional): A boolean value indicating whether implicit (True) or explicit (False) stochastic gradient descent is used when updating SNP effect sizes.
 Default is True.

+ - TESTING_PHENOTYPE_UPDATE (optional): If online phenotype updating is requested, the full path to the space- or tab-delimited text file containing the phenotype, covariates, and position of phenotype update.
+For subjects requiring phenotype update, column 1 contains the FID, column 2 contains the IID, column 3 contains the original phenotype, column 4 contains the new phenotype, column 5 contains the numeric position in the original phenotype file at which point the target individual's phenotype should be updated, and any remaining columns contain covariates.

  - ORDER_OF_ALGORITHM (optional): A string indicating whether the 1st or 2nd order derivative be used in the stochastic gradient descent algorithm.
 Default is 2nd.